cutting-room-floor/markers.js/API.md

 ### markers.renderer([value])

-Defines a new factory function, and if the layer already has points added to it, re-renders them with the new factory.
-Factory functions are what turn GeoJSON feature objects into HTML elements on the map.
+Defines a new renderer function, and if the layer already has points added to it, re-renders them with the new renderer.
+Renderer functions are what turn GeoJSON feature objects into HTML elements on the map.

 The argument should be a function that takes a